CkGlobal C++ Reference Documentation

 void put_ThreadPoolLogPath(const char *ansiOrUtf8Str);

 If set, indicates the path of a log file to be used by the thread pool thread and each of the pool worker threads for logging async activity.
+Chilkat always appends to the log file.
+If the log file already exists, then new information will be appended.

 Indicates the unlocked status for the last call to UnlockBundle, or any UnlockComponent call.
 The possible values are: